EL-Shellability and Noncrossing Partitions Associated with Well-Generated Complex Reflection Groups: Preliminaries

 \subsection{Regular Elements and Noncrossing Partitions}

-As already announced in the introduction, the objects of our concern are so-called noncrossing partitions.
-This section is dedicated to the definition of these objects.
+In this section, we define the objects of interest for this article.
 Let $T=\{t_{1},t_{2},\ldots,t_{N}\}$ be the set of all reflections of $W$.
-Since $W$ is generated by $T$, we can write every element $w\in W$ as a product of reflections.
+Since $W$ is generated by $T$, we can write every $w\in W$ as a product of reflections.
 This gives rise to a length function $\ell_{T}$ that assigns to every $w\in W$ the least number of reflections that are needed to form $w$.
 More formally,

+If $\ell_{T}(w)=k$, then we call every product of $k$ reflections that yields $w$ a \alert{reduced $T$-word of $w$}.
+The reduced $T$-words of $w\in W$ can be transformed into one another as follows.